CTPUG/wafer/docs/pages.rst

 Additional files, such as images, can be uploaded so they can be referenced in page.
 These files are placed in MEDIA_ROOT/pages_files by default.
-This location needs to be writable by the webserver for uploads to work.
+This location needs to be writeable by the webserver for uploads to work.

 Maintaining pages in files
 ==========================